Dream Chronicles: The Book of Water: Gameplay

 Dream Chronicles: The Book of Water is structured much like Dream Chronicles: The Book of Air and other games in the series with some minor twists.
-There are not so many improvement in gameplay overall compared to other Dream Chronicles games.
+There are not so many improvements in gameplay overall compared to other Dream Chronicles games.
 It is more of a quest-like adventure than a traditional hidden object game, a mixing of adventure and puzzle game.
-Featuring loads of puzzles and logical quests with different difficulties, The Book of Water still assure that puzzles are well-tricky and tightly blended with the story, which is a typical feature of quest or click-and-point games.
+Featuring loads of puzzles and logical quests with different difficulties, the puzzles in The Book of Water are well-tricky and tightly blended with the story, which is a typical feature of quest or click-and-point games.
 There are no lists of items to find but a huge amount of inventory based puzzles, logical riddles and quests to solve, which have been scattered through the locations in the game.
 The objects that players find may be used in a scene other than the one they found it in.
 Objects will stay in inventory until players need to use them.
 All objects that players are able to pick up will serve a purpose, whether they are used in that scene or not.
 A lot of times in this game the pieces players pick up may only be used as they get to the next scene.
-Some items may not become visible in a scene right away, players must perform other tasks first before they become visible.
+Some items may not become visible in a scene right away, and the players must perform other tasks first before they become visible.